lupyuen/lupyuen.github.io/src/ci3.md

 We learnt a Painful Lesson today: __Freebies Won't Last Forever!__

-We should probably maintain an official __Paid GitHub Org Account__ to run our Merge Jobs...
+We should probably maintain an official __Paid GitHub Org Account__ to execute our Merge Jobs...

 1. New GitHub Org shall be sponsored by our generous __Stakeholder Companies__